divatekushal/Registration-Form-using-Tkinter/README.md

 4. Fill out the registration form with your details.
 5. Click on the "Submit" button.
 6. If all the entered data is valid, a PDF file containing the information will be generated in the same directory.

-## Screenshots
-[Include screenshots of your application in action if possible]